UPDATE - ECOCYCLES - New Scientometric Data

 How to Make a Complaint

 Complaints about editorial content in ECOCYCLES should be made as soon as possible after publication, preferably in writing by email to the Associate Editor (Dr. Sandor Nemethy) at sandor@conservation.gu.se.
-Please write your complaint with journal title, vol. no., issue no., paper title, and page no. In your complaint letter please describe clearly the nature of the complaint and the circumstances, the name of the person who is the subject of the complaint, and/or the product or the services which are subject of the complaint.
+Please write your complaint with the journal title, vol. no., issue no., paper title, and page no. In your complaint letter, please describe clearly the nature of the complaint and the circumstances, the name of the person who is the subject of the complaint, and/or the product or the services which are the subject of the complaint.

 Policy for Handling Complaints